 Talking to positive deviants – a validation of the framework

 This study assessed the validity and practical relevance of the 4Es pedagogical framework.
 In-depth interviews were conducted with academics known for their successful employability teaching.
 We confirmed the face validity of the framework and received feedback on the ways to communicate and describe its dimensions.
 Respondents were able to identify a multiplicity of strategies relevant to engendering enthusiasm, exploration, extension and exhibition.
-Distinct teaching mindsets were identified within the group of interviewees which are described below.
+Distinct teaching mindsets were identified within the group of interviewees.

 Study 2 reviewed literatures and summarised them in a pedagogical framework for fostering transformational and transferable learning.
 While the framework was based on a wealth of research and captured synergies identified across multiple sources and literatures the project team wanted to make sure it also had a reality in practice.